RoniBenShitrit/Machine-Translation-Task---Finetune-T5/README.md

 **Our Goal** was to maximize the BLEU performance of the model on the validation and test sets.

 ## The Model
-We used a pre-trained T5-Base Model and made some preprocessing to the data, such that the prompt we sent to the model included the root and 2 of its modifiers of each sentence in English.
+We fine-tuned pre-trained T5-Base Model and made some preprocessing to the data, such that the prompt we sent to the model included the root and 2 of its modifiers of each sentence in English.
 ## How to run?
 ### main.py
 The file which does all of the heavy lifting is `main.py`.<br>